Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 An organised and disciplined individual who thrives on delivering results.

-If you are interested in the role of Area Sales Manager and feel that you have the relevant experience, please contact your Recruitment Partner, Lisa Logan at Unicorn Resourcing on (phone number removed) or email (url removed)
+If you are interested in the role of Medical Area Sales Manager and feel that you have the relevant experience, please contact your Recruitment Partner, Lisa Logan at Unicorn Resourcing on (phone number removed) or email (url removed)

 If this job isn't exactly right for you but you're looking for something new, please contact us for a confidential career discussion.